Seeking Alpha in Crypto Market Crash

 4.1 The Core Innovation

 1. Detection via Low Price: Low < 80% x VWMA(50) instead of Close < 80% x VWMA(50).
-This catches intrabar wicks where the price touches extreme lows but closes higher -- events that close-based detection misses entirely.
+This catches intrabar wicks where price touches extreme lows but closes higher.

 2. Conditional Tranche Execution:

-• T2: Executes only if the next bar's close < PthresholdP_{threshold}.
+• T2: Executes only if next bar's close < threshold.
 Otherwise skip.

-• T3: Executes only if the following bar's close < PthresholdP_{threshold}.
+• T3: Executes only if following bar's close < threshold.
 Otherwise skip.

-This conditional logic means position size varies from $1M (single tranche on V-recovery) to $3M (all tranches on sustained crash) -- adapting automatically to crash severity.
+Position size varies from $1M (single tranche on V-recovery) to $3M (all tranches on sustained crash) — adapting automatically to crash severity.

 4.2 Mechanism Comparison